LeonSchiffer/MatatInterviewTest/README.md

 ## Prerequisites
 - php8.2
+- laravel/framework:10.47 (This is important as whereAny query builder function is being used)
 - mysql8.0
 - supervisor (for running artisan schedule:work on background)

-Please note that there is a Dockerfile and docker-compose.yml file that will set up all the necessary enviroment It is recommended that you use those docker files for best compatibility
+Please note that there is a Dockerfile and docker-compose.yml file that will set up all the necessary enviroment

+It is recommended that you use Docker for best compatibility

 ## Setting up
 - cp .env.example .env